 5 Topics You Should Discuss with Your Aging Loved Ones

 It’s a conversation few of us want to have, but it’s imperative to have it.
-‘It’ refers to talking to loved ones ”often our aging parents” about their health and medical care, including at the end of life.
-These are some of the most vital topics we should address.
+‘It’ refers to talking to loved ones, often our aging parents, about their health and medical care, including at the end of life.
+These are some of the most important topics we should address.

-• Knowing your parents’ medical history: If an elderly parent falls ill and becomes confused or nonresponsive, doctors will turn to family members for information to guide treatment.
+- Knowing medical history: If an elderly parent falls ill and becomes confused or nonresponsive, doctors will turn to family members for information to guide treatment.
 Having the facts helps ensure the most appropriate care.
 It’s also important for you to know of any diseases that run in your family to guide your own screening and preventive care.

-• Having an advanced directive: This document spells out someone’s wishes about end-of-life care, if they want CPR resuscitation, a feeding tube, to be put on a breathing machine or dialysis, particularly if they’re not able to voice their wishes themselves.
+- Having an advanced directive: This document spells out someone’s wishes about end-of-life care.
+This includes if they want CPR resuscitation, to have a feeding tube, to be put on a breathing machine or dialysis, particularly if they’re not able to voice their wishes themselves.
 These ‘what-if’ scenarios may be difficult to broach with a loved one, but it’s necessary to understand what they want before you’re faced with a crisis.

 I understand that older parents often resist taking advice from their children, even when those children are adults themselves.
 That’s why I often advise adult children to enlist the aid of their parent’s doctor, who usually has more authority and sway.
 You can go to a doctor’s appointment with your parent, write a note or email the doctor before they see your parent, or make a separate appointment to talk to the doctor without your parent to express your concerns.

-Finally, I encourage anyone who is struggling with how to have a conversation with a loved one about end-of-life care to check out The Conversation Project, a public engagement initiative with a simple and transformative goal, to have every person’s wishes for end-of-life care expressed and respected.
+Finally, I encourage anyone who is struggling with how to have a conversation with a loved one about end-of-life care to check out The Conversation Project, a public engagement initiative with a simple and transformative goal – to have every person’s wish for end-of-life care expressed and respected.

 On their website, you’ll find The Conversation Starter Kit, a useful tool to help you have the conversation with a family member, friend or other loved one about your, or their, wishes regarding end-of-life care.
 You can download and print it for free.